xStarbound/xStarbound/doc/lua/world.md

     "size": [3000, 2000], // The world's size.
     "seed": 5421766494617969501, // The world generation seed.
     "celestialParameters": {
-      // Stuff used for navigation screen and the orbital background on
+      // Stuff used for the navigation screen and the orbital background on
       // shipworlds orbiting this world.
       /* ... */
     },